erickson-doug/BradysOpsPlayground/apidoc/appmodel.md

 ---
 uid: SampleApp.ConsoleApp.Models.AppModel
+remarks: ## Hello World

-remarks: Testing removal of using
+Testing removal of using.
+This is the first paragraph.

+And this is the second paragraph.
 ---
-## Hello World